 Tags: Office, trick

-- how to turn off hyperlinks in word
+- how do you turn off hyperlinks

 - How to Change and Use Timezone (Tzutil) in Windows 7